colindembovsky/MMM-GooglePhotos/README.md

 - Image dimension and ratio filters work the same as before
 - All date comparisons use the file's modification time

-## Migration from Google Photos

-If you're migrating from the Google Photos version:

-1. Download your photos from Google Photos
-2. Organize them into folders (each folder becomes an album)
-3. Place them in your configured `rootPath`
-4. Update your configuration to use the new settings
-5. Remove any Google Photos authentication files

 ```js
 condition: {
   fromDate: "2018-01-01", // I don't want older photos than this.